jakewalsh90/Terraform-Azure/Automatic-ClientIP-NSG/README.md

 ## Actions
 This code creates a data source within Terraform, and then uses this during deployment, so that the NSG rule is created dynamically based on the Client IP.
 To do this, a data source is used, and a URL from an IP check service - see [azuredeploy.tf](azuredeploy.tf).
 In this example 3 things are carried out:

- 1.Creates a Resource Group to hold Resources
+ 1. Creates a Resource Group to hold Resources
  2. Checks the Client IP with https://ipv4.icanhazip.com/
  3. Creates an NSG that allows inbound RDP using the IP address from the IP Check Service above.